wire67/PTZ-YALL/README.md

 Apparently, these cameras do not fully comply with the ONVIF protocol and the Home Assistant integration cannot integrate them at the moment.

-This is a solution to use the pan and tilt functions into cards Home Assistant.
+This is a solution to use the pan and tilt functions into Home Assistant cards.

 Using the Wireshark application it is possible to obtain information to use these cameras.